openspim/openspim.github.io/µOpenSPIM.md

         - Clicking this will remove any currently-highlighted rows from the time points table.

   - (D) Acquisition
-    After all positions and time points have been set up for imaging, there are several options to consider before starting the acquisition.
+    After all positions and time points have been set up for imaging, there are a few options worth considering before starting the acquisition.
     1. Acquire
-        - Clicking this button will start the predefined imaging session.
+        - Clicking this button will start the currently set up imaging session.
     2. Anti-Drift
         - Click the Anti-drift tab to enable it with the aim to prevent the sample from leaving its initial predefined position.
 One can choose between Phase Correlation (whereby entire volume of a 3d-stack is taken into account) or Centre of Mass (whereby drifts are only corrected in x, y but not in z).
 Note that high concentrations of fluorescent beads surrounding the sample may disarrange the Anti-Drift logic.
     3. ROI